The Walt Disney Museum in San Francisco is a new addition to the SF museum scene. This modern, high-tech attraction opened just a few years ago.

 Many of their special exhibits cost an additional $5.
 Since it's in a different building, you will get a separate ticket for these exhibits.

 To manage traffic flow in the special exhibits, they will give you a specific time to visit.
 Your entrance time is printed on your ticket.
 If you happen to miss it, head back to the main ticket booth and they will issue you a new time and ticket.

 You will find the Walt Disney Museum in San Francisco's Presidio.
 It is at 104 Montgomery Street and is shown with the blue star on the map below.

-As I mentioned above, their special exhibits are usually an additional $5 per person.
+Also, when you purchase tickets, remember that their special exhibits are usually an additional $5 per person.

 In addition to the exhibits, they also show one to two films a day.
 They usually start at around 1pm and 4pm.